The Magician

 Intuition

 The Magician is part man, part animal, symbolizing the duality of mind and the physical world.
-He represents the elemental forces of intellect and will applied to the natural world to create change.
+He represents the elemental forces of intellect and will being applied to the natural world to create change.

-There is a raven on the table representing a messenger from the Gods and a route to breaking the confines of our environment through higher intellect.
+There is a raven on the table, representing a messenger from the Gods and a route to breaking the confines of our environment through higher intellect.

 Reversed

-You have the skills you need but are blocked by lack of confidence and self-doubt
+You have the skills you need, but are blocked by lack of confidence and self-doubt

 Not trusting one’s own abilities.